 shredded melting cheese, such as Fontina, mozzarella, sharp cheddar, Monterey Jack, or Colby

 grated hard cheese, such as Parmesan or Pecorino Romano

-Bring the water and salt to a boil in a large pot over medium-high heat.
+Bring the water and salt to a boil in a large, wide pot (such as a Dutch oven) over medium-high heat.
 Add the pasta and cook according to package directions, stirring occasionally, until tender.
 Do not drain the pasta.

 Reduce the heat to low.
 Add the shredded cheese, cream cheese, Parmesan, and mustard.
 Stir until all the cheeses are melted and the sauce is creamy.
 If the sauce is very thick, add water or milk a few tablespoons at a time until the desired consistency is reached.
 Taste and season with salt as needed.
 Serve immediately.

 Baked mac and cheese: If you have a little extra time, you can bake the macaroni and cheese to give it a golden crust.
 Pour the prepared mac and cheese into a casserole dish, cover with a lid or foil, and bake at 350°F for 30 minutes.
 Uncover, sprinkle with breadcrumbs and a few pats of butter, and bake uncovered for another 15 to 20 minutes, until the top is golden and the interior is bubbly.